 In some circumstances the EOAM does not adequately allow for the specific and unique circumstances associated with the proposal.
-In these circumstances the assessment can use Special Provisions for Minor Variation (Clause 19 of Native Vegetation Regulation 2013).
+In these circumstances, the assessment can use Special Provisions for Minor Variation (Clause 19 of Native Vegetation Regulation 2013).

-In this assessment Special Provisions for Minor Variation is used to allow the variation of the maximum allowable dbh to be cleared for Bimble Box (Eucalyptus populnea) to 30cm in Table 7.1 in the EOAM, where the proposed clearing with the minor variation will improve or maintain environmental outcomes and strict adherence to the Assessment Methodology is unreasonable and unnecessary.
+In this assessment Special Provisions for Minor Variation is used to allow the variation of the maximum allowable dbh to be cleared for Bimble Box (Eucalyptus populnea) and White Cypress Pine (Callitris glaucophylla) and Red Box (Eucalyptus intertexta) to 35cm in Table 7.1 in the EOAM, where the proposed clearing with the minor variation will improve or maintain environmental outcomes and strict adherence to the Assessment Methodology is unreasonable and unnecessary.